Child Behavioral Services

 - Prompting and fading

-Our professional team is available for group trainings on a variety of topics as well as consults for specific students that may be struggling in the classroom environment.
+Our professional team is available for group trainings on a variety of topics as well as consultations for specific students that may be struggling in the classroom environment.
 We work with schools to develop effective programs to meet the needs of their unique student population.

 Educational Placement

 An individual program is developed for each student based on IEP and assessment goals with access to a variety of highly trained staff.
-Half-day and full-day programs available with transportation and lunch/snacks included.
+Half-day and full-day programs are available with transportation and lunch/snacks included.

 Social Skills ABA Therapy